wtraylor/modular_megafauna_model/docs/tests.md

 Unit Tests {#sec_unittests}
 ----------------------------------

+Unit tests use the [Catch2](https://github.com/catchorg/Catch2) framework and [integrates](https://github.com/catchorg/Catch2/blob/master/docs/cmake-integration.md) it with CTest from CMake.
+To run the unit tests after building the megafauna library, run `ctest` or `./megafauna_unit_tests` in the build directory.

 New classes have been introduced with unit-testing and flexibility in mind.
 This has the following implications: